What Is Credit Protection? 4 Options (and How To Choose)

 Purchase protection — also referred to as purchase assurance or purchase security — refers to services that safeguard your ability to receive repairs, replacements, or reimbursements on certain damaged or stolen items.

-Most major credit card issuers — like Visa and American Express — have policies for purchase protection included in their coverage benefits.
+Most major credit card issuers — like Visa and American Express — have policies and partnerships for purchase protection included in their coverage benefits.

 There are three primary types of purchase protection available to credit card customers: